 What does it mean to earn something in America?
 What do Americans think we’ve earned in life, and what do we think we’ve gotten because of luck – good or bad?
 How important is it to Americans to earn what we have?
 And in recent years, as Americans’ confidence that we live in a meritocracy has wavered, has any of this changed?

-This fall I completed my dissertation, which is about the meaning of merit in America.
+I am working on a book about the meaning of merit in America.
 I examine mediated and personal stories about Americans’ lives to examine how our media culture constructs merit, how individuals relate to that construction, and whether the dynamic has changed shape in recent years.
-I am now at work transforming the project into a book.

 Some of my other projects have examined how people use personal stories to make political arguments on blogs, how newspaper obituaries reflect and reinforce collective memory, and how biographical campaign ads claim presidential candidates became who they are.
 You can find my academic publications and conference presentations below.